 You may appeal the denial of your claim made under the procedures described above within 60 days after the date following your receipt of notification of the denied claim by filing a written request for review with the Plan Administrator.
 This written request may include comments, documents, records, and other information relating to your claim for benefits.
 You shall be provided, upon your request and free of charge, reasonable access to, and copies of, all documents, records, and other information relevant to your claim for benefits.
 The review will take into account all comments, documents, records, and other information submitted by you relating to the claim, without regard to whether such information was submitted or considered in the initial benefit determination.
 Generally, the Plan Administrator will provide you with written notice of the disposition of your claim on review within 60 days after receipt of your appeal.
-If the Plan Administrator determines that special circumstances require an extension of time to process your claim, the Plan Administrator will furnish written notice of the extension to the claimant prior to the expiration of the initial 60-day period.
+If the Plan Administrator determines that special circumstances require an extension of the initial 60-day period.
 In no event shall such extension exceed a period of 60 days from the end of the initial period the Plan Administrator had to dispose of your claim.
 The extension notice shall indicate the special circumstances requiring an extension of time and the date by which the Plan expects to render the benefit determination.
 In the event the claim on review is denied, the Plan Administrator will disclose to you in writing the specific reasons for the denial, a reference to the specific provisions of the Plan on which the determination is based, and a statement of your right to bring a civil action under Section 502(a) of ERISA.